JesperNaarttijarvi/DATX02-Vehicle-Automation/computerVision/README.md

 Now you can go into the darknet folder, change the makefile to your needs.
 By default cuda, openCV and cudnn is enabled.

 1. ```cd DATX02-Vehicle-Automation/computerVision/darknet```
+If you want to change the base settings
 2. ```nano Makefile```
+Make the darknet.
+If you got 0 errors, everything worked!
 3. ```make```
+To try and detect an **image** with yolov3-tiny
 4. ``./darknet detector test cfg/coco.data cfg/yolov3-tiny.cfg yolov3-tiny.weights data/dog.jpg``
+To try and detect an **video** with yolov3-tiny
+5. ``./darknet detector demo cfg/coco.data cfg/yolov3-tiny.cfg yolov3-tiny.weights data/aiSmall.mp4``
+6. Congrats, you're done!